-5 Irish movies to watch for St. Patrick’s day - NewsBreak
+5 Irish movies to watch for St. Patrick’s Day - NewsBreak

 “Brooklyn” is a film about an Irish immigrant who moves to the United States looking for a better life.
 While she’s in the United States, she falls in love with an American and begins her new life.
 However, soon she is called back to Ireland due to tragic circumstances and must consider what’s more important: her life back home or her new one in Brooklyn.

 Starring Saoirse Ronan, this film was released in 2015 and has a 7.5 out of 10 on IMDB.
 It also has a 97% approval rating on Rotten Tomatoes.
-You can watch the trailer for Brooklyn here.St.
-Patty’s or St. Paddy’s Day?
+You can watch the trailer for Brooklyn here.Netflix brings back comedy series starring Ukraine’s President Zelenskyy

 ‘ The Wind that Shakes the Barley’ (2006)